Garden State Guarantee

 Will this new program help me if I was never eligible for state aid before?

 Yes.
 Expanding equitable and affordable college access to a high-quality degree in New Jersey is the GSG’s driving force.
-If you are not currently receiving state financial aid, apply before September 15, 2022.
+Be sure to complete the FAFSA or NJAFAA by the posted state deadlines.

 Do I qualify for this program if I am a first- or second-year student?